Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 About the only thing that stopped Ava from completely freaking out was the fact that she had the two most comforting male presences in her life on either side of her.
 As it was, she still drew her feet up onto the couch and made herself small.
 Hannah *immediately* abandoned Doofus and rushed to her side, licking frantically at her hands.

-"Hey…" Derek held her close, but a sudden well of panic was rushing up inside her.
+"Hey..."
+Derek held her close, but a sudden well of panic was rushing up inside her.

 "The camera!
 Sara’s camera!
 It was at home, and--"

 "It’s okay," Adam promised her.
 "Your hard cases were still locked up good.
 I checked."

-"Oh, thank Christ… What’d you do with them?"
+"Oh, thank Christ...
+What’d you do with them?"

 "They’re at my place," Derek said.
 "You’re gonna need to claim on your insurance for all your furniture, though.
-I… wouldn’t go home right now if I were you."
+I... wouldn’t go home right now if I were you."

 Ava shook her head and scratched Hannah’s ears.
 Between the dog and the men, the panic attack that had threatened to swoop in on her had retreated.
 It was still circling, looking for a chance to descend and catch her, but right now she was holding on to calm.
 "God, no. I wouldn’t feel safe anyway."